-All students are expected to conduct themselves as responsible adults, to attend their scheduled course sessions, and to maintain a satisfactory level of academic achievement.
+All students are expected to conduct themselves as responsible adults, to attend classes regularly, and to maintain a satisfactory level of academic achievement.

-Any behavior that threatens the health and safety of campus employees, other students, or visitors may result in immediate dismissal from the College.
-Students dismissed for conduct violations will not be eligible for appeal.
-The College reserves the right to suspend or dismiss any student who:
+Violations that threaten the health and safety of campus employees, other students, or visitors may result in immediate dismissal from the College.

+The College reserves the right to suspend or dismiss any student who

-- Exhibits conduct found by the administration to be detrimental to fellow students, other individuals, the community, or the College as addressed in the "Conduct" section of this Catalog. - Fails to maintain satisfactory academic progress. - Fails to meet attendance standards. - Fails to meet financial obligations to the College.
+- Exhibits conduct found by the administration to be detrimental to fellow students, other individuals, the community, or the College, as addressed in the "Conduct" section of this Catalog - Fails to maintain satisfactory academic progress - Fails to meet attendance standards - Fails to meet financial obligations to the College